j-buss/AutomateTheBoringStuffTutorial/chapter02/README.md

 - Standard Library: modules that come with python
 - sys.exit(): quit program
 - pyperclip: 3rd-party module with copy(), paste() functions for reading/writing to clipboard
+- import LIBRARY_NAME: load external libraries into the program; will require usage by calling LIBRARY_NAME.FUNCTION
+- from LIBRARY_NAME import \*: load all the functions from LIBRARY_NAME; does not require usage by calling LIBRARY_NAME.FUNCTION, but makes code less readable

 ## Code